Sunda pied fantail

-The Malaysian pied fantail (Rhipidura javanica) is a species of bird in the fantail family.
+The Sunda pied fantail (Rhipidura javanica), also known as the Malaysian pied fantail, is a species of bird in the fantail family.
 It is locally referred to as murai gila, literally "crazy thrush" in the Malay language.
 It was previously considered conspecific with the Philippine pied fantail.

 Distribution and habitat

 It is found in Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Singapore, Thailand, and Vietnam.
 It inhabits a wide variety of forest and scrub, including parks, agricultural lands, and other degraded habitat.
 It resides in lowland areas, sometimes up to 800m in elevation, and is usually found near water.

-A single sighting was recorded from Yala National Park of south Sri Lanka.